shashank025/shashank025.github.io/_posts/2015-06-14-reverse-engineering-the-metacritic-movie-ratings.md

 ### The Implementation

+With all that annoying math out of the way, lets write code!
-The general implementation pipeline consists of the following stages:
+The implementation pipeline consists of the following stages:

 1. Collect movie ratings data from metacritic.
 2. Preprocess the data: